OLOVO

 © John Bills

-Old Mosque
+Old Mosque (Stara Džamija)

 I’m learning to accept hills, but that doesn’t mean I’m about to stop sweating when stomping up the things.
 Olovo’s Old Mosque is in Gornje Olovo, a 10-minute uphill walk from the bus station, and it fits the mould expected from an old mosque on a hill.
 A small cemetery is next to the mosque, with one particularly interesting grave.
-I have no idea who is buried there, but the grave has been overgrown by bright flowers, which seems to be a work of fiction waiting to happen.
+I have no idea who is buried there, but the grave has been overgrown with bright flowers, which seems like a work of fiction waiting to happen.
 The Šejh Šehid Šejh Mehmed Efendija Hafizović Tekija is nearby, another winsome construction.
 Gornje Olovo

 © John Bills

-City Museum
+City Museum (Zavičajni Muzej)

 I will be honest; I have never seen this place open.
 There are no opening times on the door, nothing to indicate that it might be a museum other than the big MUZEJ on the wall and a collection of artefacts visible through the windows.
-I will assume that it tells the story of Olovo from years gone by to the years we live, although I can’t say that with absolute confidence.
+I will assume it tells the story of Olovo from years gone by to the years we live in, although I can’t say that with absolute confidence.
 Hopefully, someone can clear this up for me.
 Nice building, though.
 Branilaca

 © John Bills